2024–25 Formula E World Championship

 Oliver Rowland (top) won the Drivers' championship.
+Nick Cassidy (middle left) ended the season as runner-up, while Pascal Wehrlein (middle right) finished third.
 TAG Heuer Porsche Formula E Team and Porsche (bottom) won the Teams' Championship and the Manufacturers' Championship for the first time in their history.

 The 2024–25 ABB FIA Formula E World Championship was the eleventh season of the FIA Formula E championship, a motor racing championship for electrically powered vehicles recognised by motorsport's governing body, the Fédération Internationale de l'Automobile (FIA), as the highest class of competition for electric open-wheel racing cars.

 Oliver Rowland, driving for the Nissan Formula E Team, won his first World Drivers' Championship with two races to spare at the Berlin ePrix.
 TAG Heuer Porsche Formula E Team won the Teams' Championship for the first time in their history at the final race of the season, with Porsche also winning the Manufacturers' Championship.

 Teams and drivers

 All teams used the Formula E Gen3 Evo car on Hankook tyres.